 The theory and practice of corporate finance in a context of micro and macro economic principles are essential elements of strategic financial management.
 The sport enterprise is a multi-billion dollar industry, thus requiring sound financial guidelines and principles for a sport company or organization to maneuver with prosperity through the marketplace.
 Since financing is the source by which any sport company or organization functions, it is imperative that students understand and apply key concepts to the financial decision-making process.
 This enables the company to maintain success.

 Course Requirements Checklist

-Discussion boards are collaborative learning experiences.
-Therefore, the student is required to provide a thread in response to the provided prompt for each forum.
-The Discussion Board forums in this course are completed over the course of 2 modules/weeks.
-In the first module/week that the forum is assigned, the student must post a 400-word thread in response to the prompt provided.
-In the following week, the student must post 4 replies of at least 200 words each to his/her classmates’ threads.
+Discussions are collaborative learning experiences.
+Therefore, the student is required to provide a thread in response to the provided prompt.
+The Discussions in this course are completed over the course of 2 modules.
+In the first module that the discussion is assigned, the student must post a 400-word thread in response to the prompt provided.
+In the following module, the student must post 2 replies of at least 200 words each to his/her classmates’ threads.
 For each thread, he/she must support his/her assertions with at least 2 citations in current APA format.
 Each reply must incorporate at least 1 citation.
-Acceptable sources include peer-reviewed academic journals, trade journals (Sport Business Journal/Sport Business Daily, Athletic Business, Sport Business International), Forbes, Fortune, blogs by established sport business journalists, newspapers, and case examples from sport business texts (but not from the course text or existing course materials.
-Students should seek out information external to the course materials).
+Acceptable sources include peer-reviewed academic journals, trade journals (Sport Business Journal/Sport Business Daily, Athletic Business, Sport Business International), Forbes, Fortune, blogs by established sport business journalists, newspapers, and case examples from sport business texts (but not from the course text or existing course materials).
+Students should seek out information external to the course materials.

-The student will be required to complete 8 quizzes over the duration of this course.
-Each quiz will cover the Reading & Study material for the assigned modules/weeks.
-Each quiz will be open-book/open-note and contain 10 multiple-choice and/or true/false questions.
-Each quiz will have a 1-hour time limit.
+The student will be required to complete 3 quizzes over the duration of this course.
+Each quiz will cover the Reading & Study material designated.
+Each quiz will be open-book/open-note and contain 20 multiple-choice, true/false, or fill-in-the-blank questions.
+Each quiz will have a 1-hour and 20 minute time limit.